welopment/unification/README.md

 unification
 ===========

-Unification is an implementation of logical first-order unification.
+This project is an implementation of logical first-order unification.

 A first-order unification procedure unify is given by this library.
 It can be applied on two terms of type Termtype that are also given by the